n0raban/PHPAxieSchool/README.md

 ## Give a try

-Run index.php from the browser, this will fetch the latest data on prices and scholars (at first time run only) The HTML manager report will then be displayed.
+Run index.php from the browser, this will fetch the latest data on prices and scholars (at first time run only).
+The HTML manager report will then be displayed.

 > Note: First day will not show the SLP !!! (it needs 2 days to be calculated)